Relintai/pandemonium_engine_docs/tutorials/scripting/overridable_functions.md

 once in a node's lifetime, after `_enter_tree()`. `_ready()` ensures that all children have entered the scene tree first, so you can safely call `get_node()` on it.

+See also:
-.. seealso:: To learn more about getting node references, read
+ To learn more about getting node references, read
              `doc_nodes_and_scene_instances`.

 Another related callback is `_exit_tree()`, which the engine calls every time